AyuBloom/AyuBloom/README.md

 ### (JavaScript) frameworks

 - SvelteKit: my favorite tool for building websites, at least 3 years' experience of writing Svelte under the belt.
+- Tailwind: i've been using this framework hand-in-hand with Svelte, with good understanding of the new v4 syntax system.
 - Tauri: almost 2 years of experience.

 ## footnotes